enonic/old-xp-doc/doc/developer/my-first-app/build-and-deploy.rst

 4. Navigate to the Applications App.
 The application you just deployed should be listed.

-5. Click the app "MyApp" to see information about it and confirm that it has started.
+5. Click the app "Myapp App" to see information about it and confirm that it has started.